PulKc/Questions-and-Answers-in-Math-Logical-and-Critical-Thinking/DATASET_CARD.md

   "type": "open-ended",
   "answer": "12",
   "solution": [
-    "Given that:",
+    "Given:",
     "2, 4, 6, 8, 10",
     "We need to find out the next number in this sequence:", "2, 4, 6, 8, 10",
-    "Let’s find out some patterns between 1 and 3.", "Adding 2 to 2 gives 4",
+    "Let us find out some patterns between 1 and 3.", "Adding 2 to 2 gives 4",
     "2 + 2 = 4",
-    "Now let's add 2 to 4",
+    "Now let us add 2 to 4",
     "2 + 4 = 6",
     "Similarly,",
     "2 + 6 = 8",